cybozu-go/pod-security-admission/docs/configuration.md

 -----------------

 By default, `pod-security-admission` uses the following configuration to enforce [Pod Security Standards](https://kubernetes.io/docs/concepts/security/pod-security-standards/):
-The profile is described only the items to be allowed.
+The profile describes only the allowed items.
 A false or no description indicates that the item is to be denied.

 ```yaml